AbsaOSS/hermes/_docs/0.3/usage/e2e-runner.md

       // Order of the run.
 Order is used to sort runs by.
 If there are multiple same order elements,
       // name is used to sort them further in alphabetical order.
       "order" : 1,
       // Input arguments for the plugin.
-First argument will be replaced by var `prefix`.
+The first argument will be replaced by var `prefix`.
       // Second is a simple string
       "args" : ["#{prefix}#", "fileName"],
-      // Arguments, but for execution of write of plugin result.
+      // Arguments, but for the execution of write of plugin result.
 Optional "writeArgs": [],
       // If the test depends on a different test.
 Will automatically fail if dependee failed.
 Optional "dependsOn": "Test1"